Why You Should Require Liability Insurance from your Contractors

 Why should contractors have general liability and occupational accident insurance?

 Regardless of the type of business you are in, there is a risk to your contingent workers for injury or damage while "on the job."
 Occupational accidents happen, such as delivery drivers getting into serious car accidents, tech workers falling off a ladder or programmers and other desk workers can develop carpal tunnel syndrome.
 Even though workers' compensation insurance is not a legal requirement for, and is generally unavailable to, a contingent worker, it is a type of protection they shouldn't overlook.
 This is where occupational accident insurance may be advantageous.
 The cost of medical care alone makes up for the minimal cost of insuring themselves, not to mention potentially lost wages.

 General liability insurance may be even more important.
 Not only is your business possibly liable if a contingent worker negatively impacts a client, but so is the contingent worker.
-The worker could accidentally drop a vital piece of equipment, rendering it inoperable, or an office worker could accidentally cause third party bodily injury or property damage.
+A worker could be installing cable in building and trip on a pipe, causing a leak, or a contractor could be onsite in an office and an employee slips on a tool, causing an injury.
 Although these are probably very rare instances, it is vital that all of your freelancers procure this essential protection.

 Making insurance accessible for contractors

 To manage your business risk, don't leave the procurement of liability insurance up to the contractors.
 Workers may fail to acquire the necessary coverage out of lack of awareness or uncertainty around how to obtain coverage.
 While the workers themselves will still pay for the insurance, you can make it easy for them to opt-in.
 When considering coverage – here are three factors to keep in mind: